Key terms and acronyms used in CONNECT.

 See also: External ID, ICPN

-A sample of radio stations used to determine song popularity for Airplay charts.
+A nationwide sample of radio stations used to determine song popularity for Airplay charts.
 Panels combine nationwide station activity to create a representative snapshot of Airplay consumption within a format.

 See also: Station